corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/api-crypto-extensions.md

 # Extending Supported Digest Algorithms

 The Corda Crypto Library implements a wide variety of digest algorithms out of the box.
 However, you can use a digest algorithm that is not supported by the library by simply implementing some interfaces and adding the code into the CPK with the {{< tooltip >}}CorDapp{{< /tooltip >}} code.
 Corda picks up any custom algorithms at runtime.
-We recommend adding custom digest code in a separate Java module.
+R3 recommends adding custom digest code in a separate Java module.

 {{< note >}}
 Digest algorithms must be cryptographically strong.
 For example, MD5 is not a strong algorithm and is therefore not supported by the library.